Planning for Full Global Digital Carnet Adoption by 2028

 Viewing Transactions and Audit Trail

-All movements are logged in the Wallet, including activation, export, import, re-export and re-import.
+All movements are logged in the app, including activation, export, import, re-export and re-import.
 Digital records improve compliance tracking, provide an audit trail and support dispute resolution.
 Real-time updates reduce administrative effort and create a clear record of each transaction.

 Using Digital and Paper Carnets in Parallel